The Inner Art of Airmanship is dedicated to you, daring aerial adventurers. This is for whoever has embarked with cunning sails upon frightful seas.

-All pages copyright © 2002-2013 Dave English.
+All pages copyright © 2002-2022 by me, Dave English.
 All rights reserved.

-Another point of confusion can be Japanese names, as the family name is written first.
+A point of confusion can be Japanese names, as the family name is written first.
 I would be English Dave.
 Then titles or Zen names are added or can replace given names.
 For example, Tzu can be translated as master.
 I use Japanese convention for Japanese names and the most common Zen names for masters, with Western convention for Western names.

 The enso (circle) is one of the deepest symbols in Japanese Zen.
-This one was drawn by Bankei Keitaku (1622-1693), who entered a Zen temple at 17, traveled widely throughout Japan, and later taught his Fusho Zen.
+This one was drawn by Bankei Keitaku (1622-1693), who entered a Zen temple at 17, traveled widely throughout Japan, and later taught his Fusho Zen:

 In fact it is one of the most difficult of Zenga; it is not a product of chance, but expresses fully the enlightenment and profundity achieved by the artist.
 No deception is possible in painting an enso, for the character of the painter is fully exposed in its nakedness.
-The enso is the revelation of a world of the spirit without beginning and end, and can be said to transcend anything that qualifies as art in the ordinary meaning."
-(Yasuichi Awakawa, 1970)
+The enso is the revelation of a world of the spirit without beginning and end, and can be said to transcend anything that qualifies as art in the ordinary meaning.
+(Awakawa, 1970)

 A perfect circle would be drawn by a compass, or generated by a computer.
 Just as an autopilot holds course and altitude better than any human pilot.
 But there is much more to flying, so I have a circle drawn by human hand and seen by this human eye to be closer to perfection.

-Shin Un'zan (True Mountain Covered with Cloud), by Hakuin Ekaku (1685-1768).
+Shin Un'zan (True Mountain Covered with Cloud), by Hakuin Ekaku (1685-1768):

 The author (that’s me, still Dave) has made every effort in the preparation of this web site to ensure accuracy of the information.
 However, the information is provided without warranty, either expressed or implied.
 The author (yep, Dave) will not be liable for any damages caused or alleged to be caused directly, indirectly, incidentally or consequentially by the information on this web site.
 It's all for entertainment purposes only.
 While every effort is made to ensure timeliness and accuracy, the information presented within is subject to revision and in no way relieves the pilot-in-command of his/her duties as outlined in government aviation regulations and general good airmanship.
+Like duh!

-I will never sell, share, trade or re-distribute any logged information from server files.
 In the case of conflict between this site and your airplane manuals, your company procedures, government rules and recommendations, or any other authoritive documentation, comply with the documented procedures.
 InnerAirmanship.com is not responsible for the content of external Internet sites.
 Opinions expressed are considered to be those of the speaker.
 Quotations are as accurate as possible, but not more so.
 Contributions welcome, but editorial rights reserved.
 This site has been registered with ISCA for safe surfing.

 Best viewed using a modern CSS 1.0 capable browser.
-No frames, no <BLINK>, no pop-up or pop-under windows, no cookies, no commercials or banner ads.
+No frames, no BLINK, no pop-up or pop-under windows, no cookies, no commercials or banner ads.
 None.
 The links to Amazon.com allow you to view a lot of current information about the exact book, buy the book if and where you wish.
 I pay for the Internet hosting and all the software from my own funds.
+I will never sell, share, trade or re-distribute any logged information from server files.
+I collect no personal or impersonal data.

 Sam told me once the worst attitude in an airplane also has a Japanese phrase: shikata ga nai nxhubn — it can’t be helped.
 Going with the flow should never be confused with shikata ga nai.

-And a doughnut with no hole is a Danish.
+And a doughnut with no hole, is a Danish.